 Two things get my head spinning: Having too much to do and having too little.
 When I can’t decide what to do next, I spin like a corkscrew into the ground — feeling bad mentally and eventually physically.
 When I have too many things I want to do, I feel like I’m spinning so fast that anything I touch will get flung into orbit before I can complete it.

 Meditation helps with both problems.

-For me, it’s stretching out on the bed, closing my eyes and allowing my body to simply rest as my mind processes through all the possible actions and outcomes.
-After a few minutes, order takes over the chaos and a path appears.
-Walking through a park works for me, too.
-For you, it might be intense exercise, a familiar ritual or a prayer you remember from childhood that takes your brain into a place that isn’t easily reached.
+For me, it’s stretching out on the bed, closing my eyes and allowing my body to simply rest as my mind processes all the possible actions and outcomes.
+After a few minutes, order takes over from chaos and a path appears.
+Walking through a park works for me too.
+For you, it might be intense exercise, a familiar ritual or a prayer you remember from childhood that takes your brain to a place that isn’t easily reached.

 Choose one, then go ahead.

 Whether you’re talking about a life path or a pile of things that need doing, choose one, then get busy.